ibbles/LearningUnreal/Exposing C++ To Blueprint.md

 - [[Event]] and [[Delegate]]

 The pattern is to implement base classes and functionality in C++ and then use Blueprints for customization and gameplay logic.

+The opposite direction, exposing Blueprint functionality to C++, is more difficult.